DakobedBard/dsi-spark/pair.md

    - Make another RDD with `(label, text)`.
 We will make bag-of-words and compute term frequency out of the `text`.
-This will be the target and feature we will later train our Navie Bayes on.
+This will be the target and feature we will later train our Naive Bayes on.

 5. Tokenize your text by mapping the following functions: